ofajs/ofa-v4-docs/docs/en/docs/get-started/common-properties.md

 </script>
 ```

-## ele Property
+## ele

-The `ele` property is used to get the actual DOM element of the `$` instance, allowing native JavaScript operations on that element.
+`ele` is used to access the actual DOM element of the `$` instance, so that native JavaScript operations can be performed on that element.

 ```html
 <div id="example">Hello World</div>